civiform/docs/docs/it-manual/sre-playbook/disaster-recovery.md

 The second is that by building out a brand new environment there is no chance of introducing incorrect settings with system components that may be in an unknown working state.

 {% hint style="danger" %}
-This disaster recover process is currently only tested and supported for AWS installations.
-Do NOT use on Azure.
+This disaster recovery process is currently only tested and supported for AWS installations.
 {% endhint %}

 ## Prerequisites

-This guide assumes there has already been an initial setup of the system as outlined in the [setup guide](https://docs.civiform.us/it-manual/sre-playbook/initial-deployment/terraform-deploy-system).
+This guide assumes there has already been an initial setup of the system as outlined in the [setup guide](https://docs.civiform.us/it-manual/sre-playbook/terraform-deploy-system).

 {% hint style="info" %}
 Steps outlined in this guide assume they are being run from the root folder of your fork of the [civiform-deploy](https://github.com/civiform/civiform-deploy) repository.